 29. Boston University

 Goodwill Industries International, America’s 14th largest charity according to Forbes, was founded by Boston University alumnus Edgar J. Helms.
-Many other students of Boston University have followed in Helms’s footsteps.
+Many other students at Boston University have followed in Helms’s footsteps.
 At present, the college’s Community Service Center has a volunteer base of more than 1,500 people.
 It also contributes more than 75,000 hours of service in Boston and the USA.
 A more recent Boston University alumnus who has founded an incredible charity is the ice hockey player Travis Roy.
 His charitable foundation helps people with spinal injuries lead independent lives.

 28. The New School